The Office of Student Accessibility Services

-Students who have a documented or suspected disability that may warrant academic and/or housing accommodations should utilize the following process via the Center for Accessibility and Learning Equity:
+Students who have a documented or suspected disability that may warrant academic and/or housing accommodations should utilize the following process the Office of Student Accessibility Services:

 i.
 Students who lack a psychological evaluation/assessment:

-- Student emails the Counseling and Psychological Services (CaPS) at caps@spalding.edu and requests a psychological assessment for Covid concern housing accommodation.
+- Student emails the Counseling and Psychological Services (CaPS) at caps@spalding.edu and requests a psychological assessment.
 Assessment via CaPS is provided at no additional cost to the student.

 - Students may opt to use a mental health provider of their choice in the community.
 Student is responsible for associated costs.

 ii.
-Students with current (psychological evaluation less than 3-years old, documentation for other medical condition) documentation that meets the documentation requirements outlined at library.spalding.edu/CALE/Guidelines may submit documentation as per the process outlined by the Center for Accessibility and Learning Equity.
+Students with current (adult-normed psychological evaluation less than 3-years old, documentation for other medical condition) documentation that meets the documentation requirements may submit documentation as per the process outlined by the Office of Student Accessibility Services.

-If accommodations are approved, student receives accommodation letter from CALE outlining approved accommodation(s).
+If accommodations are approved, student receives a notice of accommodation (accommodation letter) from the Office of Student Accessibility Services. outlining approved accommodation(s).
 Student is responsible for presenting letter to faculty and/or Residence Life staff.

 Students utilizing academic accommodations are responsible for providing each instructor with a copy of their accommodation letter.
 Accommodations are not retroactive.

 Please note that this process must be completed for each academic year in order to continue accommodations.
 If the student has medical documentation on file that is current and relevant, then they just need to complete the application for accommodations to renew for each academic year.
-It is recommended that students make an appointment with Center for Accessibility and Learning Equity staff to discuss needs and progress.
+It is recommended that students make an appointment with The Office of Student Accessibility Services staff to discuss needs and progress annually or as needed.

 A medical diagnosis alone does not establish a need or an entitlement to accommodations under Section 504 of the Rehabilitation Act or the Americans with Disabilities Act as Amended (ADA-AA).
 Another way of saying this is that having any disorder or condition does not, by itself, lead to any conclusion under Section 504 or the ADA.
 Therefore, the documentation required by Spalding University extends beyond the medical diagnosis and encompasses the four key elements of a person's disability status under Section 504 and the ADA.